teetow/balatro-and-chill/README.md

 # Balatro and chill
 ## A music mod for Balatro
-Very much a fork of https://github.com/OceanRamen/MusicMod.git
+Very much a fork of https://github.com/OceanRamen/MusicMod.git but with my own music in it.

 ## What's in it?
 Funky music.